usharesoft/appcenter-docs/end-user/en/source/pages/templating/blueprint-create.rst

 	5. Click on the appliances you want to add to the blueprint.
 If you add the same appliance twice, it will be saved with the same name with ``_n+1`` added at the end.
 You can edit the name of the appliances in the ``Service configuration`` section.

-	6. You should now see the a window similar to the following.
+	6. You should now see a window similar to the following.

 		.. image:: /images/blueprint-services.png